mnot/htracr/README.md

   > http://localhost:8000/

+On some operating systems, you may need to specify the interface to listen on.
+For example:

+  > htracr 8000 eth0

+and in some cases, you may need permission to listen to the device, making the appopriate command line something like:

+  > sudo htracr 8000 eth0

 Then, press 'start' to start capturing HTTP traffic, and 'stop' to show it.
 Currently, htracr only captures traffic on port 80.

 The slider will adjust the time scale.

 ## Contact